-The frequency moments F_k for $k \ge 2$ indicate the degree of skew of the data, which is of major consideration in many parallel database applications.
-Thus, for example, the degree of the skew may determine the selection of algorithms for data partitioning, as discussed by DeWitt et al. [6] (see also references therein).
-In particular, F_2 is used by Ioannidis and Poosala [14] for error estimation in the context of estimating query result sizes and access plan costs.
-Their method is based on selecting appropriate histograms for a small number of values to approximate the frequency distribution of values in the attributes of relations.
-The selection involves joining a relation with itself; note that F_2 is the output size of such a join.
+The frequency moments of a data set represent important demographic information about the data, and are important features in the context of database applications.
+They indicate the degree of skew of the data, which is of major consideration in many parallel database applications.
+Thus, for example, the degree of the skew may determine the selection of algorithms for data partitioning, as discussed by DeWitt et al [5] (see also references therein).

-The recent work by Haas et al. [13] considers sampling based algorithms for estimating F_0 and proposes a hybrid approach in which the algorithm is selected based on the degree of skew of the data, measured essentially by the function F_2 .

-Since skew information plays an important role for many applications, it may be beneficial to maintain estimates for frequency moments; and, most notably, for F_2 .
-For efficiency purposes the computation of estimates for frequency moments of a relation should preferably be done and updated as the records of the relation are inserted to the database.
-The general approach of maintaining views, such as distribution statistics, of the data has been well-studied as the problem of incremental view maintenance (cf. $\lceil 10 \rceil$).
+The recent work by Haas et al [12] considers sampling based algorithms for estimating $F_0$ , and proposes a hybrid approach in which the algorithm is selected based on the degree of skew of the data, measured essentially by the function $F_2$ .
+Since skew information plays an important role for many applications, it may be beneficial to maintain estimates for frequency moments; and, most notably, for $F_2$ .
+For efficiency purposes, the computation of estimates for frequency moments of a relation should preferably be done and updated as the records of the relation are inserted to the database.
+A more concrete discussion about the practical implications of such framework can be found in [8].

-Note that it is rather straightforward to maintain the (exact) frequency moments by maintaining a full histogram on the data, i.e., maintaining a counter m_i for each data value $i \in \{1, 2, ..., n\}$, which requires memory of size $\Omega(n)$ (cf. [16]).
+Note that it is rather straightforward to maintain the (exact) frequency moments by maintaining a full histogram on the data, i.e., maintaining a counter $m_i$ for each data value $i \in \{1, 2, ..., n\}$ , which requires memory of size $\Omega(n)$ (cf. [14]).
 However, it is important that the memory used for computing and maintaining the estimates be limited.
-Large memory requirements would require storing the data structures in external memory, which would imply expensive overhead in access time and update time.
-The restriction on memory size is further emphasized by the observation that typically incoming data records will belong to different relations that are stored in the database; each relation requires its own separate data structure.
+Large memory requirements would require storing the data structures in external memory, which would imply an expensive overhead in access time and update time.
 Thus, the problem of computing or estimating the frequency moments in one pass under memory constraints arises naturally in the study of databases.